-This is why it is important to list the schools in your priority order.
+Therefore, it is important to list the schools in your priority order.
 The other lower preference school place that your child initially qualified for is then released for another child and the Local Authority continue to use the ranked list to establish who next qualifies for the place if the school is oversubscribed.